kingToolbox/WindEdit/README.md

-# DIGEdit
+# WindEdit
-A high performace text editor.
+A high performace text editor for huge file and long line.

-_Hello DIGEdit :rose:, hello world!_
+_Hello WindEdit :rose:, hello world!_

 # Background
-When developing my software, I need a colored text component, so DIGEdit was created as a by-product.
+When developing [WindTerm](https://github.com/kingToolbox/WindTerm), I need a colored text component, so WindEdit was created as a by-product.
 Hope it is a good by-product.

 # Screenshots
 ![cpp](https://github.com/kingToolbox/DIGEdit/blob/master/images/screenshots/cpp.png)